top of page

 Rare earths

-REE allow the construction of permanent magnets (the most powerful being NdFeB, a Neodymium-Iron-Boron alloy - Nd2Fe14B) used in wind turbines and traction motors for hybrids and EVs.
-Catalysts (for oil refineries), electronic products (cell phones, flat screen TVs, computers), lasers, and high-performance fiber optics also use REE.
+REE allow the construction of permanent magnets (most powerful: Nd2Fe14B, a Neodymium-Iron-Boron alloy) used in wind turbines and traction motors for hybrids & EVs.
+Catalysts (for oil refineries), electronic products (smartphones, TVs, laptops), lasers, and high-performance fiber optics also use REE.

 Figure 1: Global annual production of important critical tech metals